Our products

 • Price: €12-35/kg (depending on season and cut).

 • Yield: high.
-What you buy is what you cook (minus bones, if any).
+What you buy is what you cook (minus the bone if it has one).

 • Cost per serving (200g): €2.40-7.00.